Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Should baba ganoush be smooth or chunky?

 Both styles are traditional depending on the region and personal preference.
+Some families prefer an ultra-smooth creamy texture, while others enjoy a more rustic version with visible pieces of roasted eggplant.

 Can you freeze baba ganoush?